About our Lab

 Our projects include:

-- Optical Biopsy: we are developing a tool to measure non-invasively the reflectance spectrum of biological tissues to diagnose diseases such as cancer.
+- Optical Biopsy: we develop tools to measure non-invasively the reflectance spectrum of biological tissues to diagnose diseases such as cancer and to identify tissue types.

 - Sensors to monitor the response of tumors to specific treatments.